General

 Lead by Example

-If you want to teach your employees how to be productive at work, you need to lead by example.
-If you’re taking time away from work to chat with colleagues or read news articles, your employees will think they can too.
+To teach your employees how to be productive at work, you need to lead by example.
+If you take time away from work to chat with colleagues or read news articles, your employees will think they can too.

 Similarly, if you don’t let them do this, it will feel like an unfair and imbalanced office.

 Be a productive worker and show your employees how it’s done.
-Your work ethic may well rub off on them and at the very least, they’re more likely to come to you with problems.
-This means they can get them solved faster and get on with their working day.
+Your work ethic may well rub off on them; at the very least, they’re more likely to come to you with problems.
+This means they can solve them faster and finish their working day.

 Make Sure That You Have the Right Equipment